allenai/open-instruct/docs/algorithms/online_dpo.md

 In the sections below, we will include some examples on how to train online DPO models and demonstrating different features.
 A couple of notes:

 * You should adjust your `per_device_train_batch_size` and `gradient_accumulation_steps` accordingly to maximize throughput on a particular GPU type.
 * For the examples below, we use `mason.py` to invoke experiment orchastration on Ai2's cluster.
 For external users, you can copy the command after the `--` and run it on your system or debug locally.
-For example: the documentation will have commands like the following, but you can just run $YOUR_COMMAND on your system.
+For example: the documentation will have commands like the following, but you can just run `$YOUR_COMMAND` on your system and make sure it matches `$NUM_GPUS`.
     * You can you `--image costah/open_instruct_onlinedpo2` to specify a custom image or if you don't specify any it's going to use the default image.
     * If you installed your python on NFS you can run a debug mode by **not toggling** `--pure_docker_mode` and it will mount your python environment on the docker container.